The GRE requirement has been waived (and extended) for all engineering master’s applicants applying through Fall 2026!

 The FAMU-FSU College of Engineering Ph.D. programs offer competitive funding packages for newly admitted students.
 These may include research assistantships and/or teaching assistantships, tuition waivers, student health care coverage and/or monthly living stipends.
 By applying to PhD programs by departmental application deadlines for engineering you will automatically be under consideration for student funding.
 These can be awarded on a departmental or individual faculty basis.
-These awards typically have one year of coverage and may be renewed annually.
+Funding offers for new Ph.D. students are eligible for renewal each academic year for up to four years contingent upon successful academic and research progress (maintaining a 3.00 graduate GPA, meeting departmental milestones toward the completion of your degree, meeting research milestones as established with your adviser, etc.) and availability of funds.
 For more details, contact individual engineering departments or particular faculty of interest.
-While funding through assistantships is typically reserved for PhD students, some funding may be available for competitive MS students.
+While funding through assistantships is typically reserved for PhD students, some funding may be available for competitive MS thesis students.

 Scholarships and Fellowships